How can I effectively assign tasks to people?

 Quick info:

-• Upbase offers unlimited free users and tasks.
+- Upbase offers unlimited free users, tasks, and storage.

 Sign up for a free Upbase account here, follow this guide, and take your task assignment process to the next level.